-The minimum coverage of the data extends out to the low water mark, defined by Hydrographic Office tables with a height value for each 5 km x 5 km tile.
-For England and Wales the low water mark is Mean Low Water (MLW) and for Scotland Mean Low Water (Springs) (MLW(S)).
+The minimum coverage of the data extends out to the low water mark, defined by Hydrographic Office tables with a height value for each 5 km by 5 km tile.
+For England and Wales, the low water mark is mean low water (MLW) and for Scotland, mean low water (springs) (MLW(S)).